AeanSR/AeanSR.github.io/_posts/2016-04-12-wow-dictionary.md

 I extracted all strings from DBC and filtered out zhCN corpus.
 Then implemented [this](http://www.matrix67.com/blog/archives/5044) algorithm.

 The dictionary I got is ok for me.
 There are still garbage words in it, but rare.
-Some words are filtered out because they are rarely used in tooltips, e.g. "ÁÅ∞Ë∞∑"(_Ashenvale_, I'm really unhappy about this :X).
+Some words are filtered out because they are rarely used in tooltips, e.g. "ª“π»"(_Ashenvale_, I'm really unhappy about this :X).

 I would make my dictionary extractor open when the bot is ready.
 If you are looking for the dictionary too, you could get it from my [github](https://github.com/AeanSR/wow_dict).